logiquesistemas/cdi-cache-extension/README.md

 ##How to use

-Simply add the Cacheable annotation above the method and inject the bean normally.
+Simply add the @Cacheable annotation on method and inject the bean normally.

 ```java